JackAmichai/ReactionRivals-/README.md

 ## 🎓 Educational Features

+### ⚡ Lightning Round: Build the Atom
+A fast-paced mini-game where you construct every element in the periodic table!

+**How It Works:**
+1. You're given an element (e.g., "Carbon")
+2. Add the correct number of:
+   - 🔴 **Protons** (red) - in the nucleus
+   - ⚪ **Neutrons** (gray) - in the nucleus
+   - 🔵 **Electrons** (blue) - orbiting in shells
+3. Submit before time runs out!
+4. Complete all 118 elements to win!

+**Features:**
+- 118 levels (one for each element)
+- Visual atom builder with animated electron orbits
+- Timer-based challenges with time bonuses
+- Streak system for consecutive correct answers
+- Save/resume progress at any time
+- Hints system when you're stuck
+- Educational feedback shows correct values on mistakes

+**What You'll Learn:**
+- Atomic number = number of protons
+- Neutral atoms have equal protons and electrons
+- Neutron count varies (isotopes)
+- Electron shell configuration (2, 8, 18, 32...)

 ### 📚 Level-Up Education System
 Each time you level up, you'll learn about the newly unlocked elements:
 - **Discovery History**: Who discovered it, when, and where